squared-studio/SkillVerse/SystemVerilog/chapter_00010.md

 3. Implement non-blocking send and receive operations using a mailbox.
 4. Implement non-blocking acquire and release operations using a semaphore.

-## Conclusion
-Interprocess communication mechanisms in SystemVerilog, such as mailboxes and semaphores, provide powerful tools for synchronizing and coordinating processes.
-Understanding these mechanisms is essential for writing efficient and effective hardware models and testbenches.